Skyrockets influenced me quite a few times for shooting firework photos.

 Hence, being decided, we finished up lighting the Diyas and went straight to the terrace with tripods and cameras.

 The rockets were touching the sky.
 That’s why they are called skyrockets.

-Do you consider it was that straightforward to simply view the fireworks and snap?
+Do you consider it straightforward to view the fireworks and snap?

 I lift the curtains from the impediments –

-I had to shoot manually because the autofocus was not selecting the fireworks.
-Accordingly, several photos just went to set on the specific manual setting required.
+- I had to shoot manually because the autofocus was not selecting the fireworks.
+Accordingly, several photos just went to set on the required manual setting.

-The live mode remains on, which indicates that the battery will run out quickly.
-We don’t know when we’ll get one fine firework image.
+- The live mode remains on, which indicates that the battery will run out quickly.
+So we don’t know when we’ll get one fine firework image.